File Maintenance Functions

 Packing Process.

-Each time AnyOrder shuts down, it automatically runs a Packing and Indexing process.
-This process keeps the size of your files trimmed down by removing any records which the program has deleted.
-However, if you have particularly large data files -- particularly large data files on a networked system -- you can turn it off.
 The place to turn it off is FILE >> BASIC PROGRAM SET-UP and click on the "Networking / Currency" tab.
 If you turn it off, you'll need run the process manually every so often.
 This is the function to use to manually run the packing process.
 Note that on network systems, it is suggested that you do this on the server.
+To start the packing process select FILE >> FILE MAINTENANCE FUNCTIONS >> PACKING PROCESS.